SplitPact concepts

 An edge routes flow from a source node (Root or Intermediate) to a target (Internal or External).
 It has three knobs:

 Concrete example: Root has 100 USDC.
-Two outgoing edges, both to externals:
+Two outgoing edges, both to externals, both at 5000:

 • target — either {kind: "internal", nodeId} or {kind: "external", wallet}.